 This 8-acre district is zoned multi-family to surround and support the City Center Commercial district.
 Centurion American and the development community have the flexibility to pursue a variety of multi-family densities, including the potential for structured parking, enabling the unit count to reach a maximum of 600 in the 8-acre district.
 Unlike garden apartments that are typically 2 stories, Centurion and the development community will explore podium and wrap style construction methods that result in 4 and possibly 5 stories with elevators and interior hallways and stairwells.
 A developer has not yet been selected, but this page will be updated as information becomes available.

 In a separate development near the City Point site, construction began in 2019 on a 10-acre project adjacent to Municipal Court.
-This multi-family community named “26 at City Point”, is being developed by AG Spanos Companies.
+This multi-family community named “26 at City Point”, developed by AG Spanos Companies.